 Meet Local Farmers

 As you drive through the Poconos, you'll pass many pastoral fields belonging to local farms and markets.
 Why not make a stop to see their produce and learn more about their work?
 Many towns and communities host farmers' markets with free admission that are a feast for the eyes.
-Take a stroll to browse the colorful food stalls and locally-grown products at the Monroe Farmer's Market in Stroudsburg's Courthouse Square, the Hawley Farmer's Market, the Lehighton Downtown Farmers Market, the Milford Farmers Market on Broad Street, and the Wayne County Farmer's Market in Honesdale.
+Take a stroll to browse the colorful food stalls and locally-grown products at the Monroe Farmer's Market in Stroudsburg's Courthouse Square, the Hawley Farmer's Market, the Milford Farmers Market, the Wayne County Farmer's Market in Honesdale, and the Brodheadsville Farmers Market at Zion United Lutheran Church.

 Plan a Picnic and Hike

-Open sunrise to sunset, our national, state and local parks are accessible year-round.
-Pack some snacks or a picnic lunch and head to Prompton State Park, Big Pocono State Park, Delaware State Forest, Gouldsboro State Park, or Promised Land State Park.
+Open sunrise to sunset, our national parks, state parks, and local parks are accessible year-round.
+Pack some snacks or a picnic lunch and head to Prompton State Park, Big Pocono State Park, Delaware State Forest, or Promised Land State Park.
 These five are also pet-friendly, so you can bring along your dog!
+Many of our state parks like Tobyhanna State Park and Gouldsboro State Park feature free beaches to visit.
 Enjoy your meal al fresco against the rolling hills, pristine lakes, waterfalls, and beautiful scenery of the region.
 Remember to take any trash with you and leave no trace.
-Check out the new series on state parks from Pocono Television Network to find the perfect park for you.
+Check out the series on state parks from Pocono Television Network to find the perfect park for you.

 Pocono Vacation Savings